jackmerrill/maatt.fr/content/projects/gitcord.md

   - the parsed query in step 2 in the form of a search to see other results that were excluded.

 Overall, there are some flaws with how the bot operates that may be addressed by current maintainers, such as missing types (with the infamous `TSFixMe` as a placeholder) and rate limiting from not using a token.
 However, for the average person who might see the need to self-host a bot to search GitHub, this gets the job done easily.

+Shortly after development in January 2021, I transfered the source to the DOD team.
+Unfortuantely, the group has since disappeared from the Internet, along with the GitCord source.